 Noting further the talents of Richardson, the way she talks about architecture really pushes you to want to read up about the buildings in your neighborhood.
 The way she makes it sound like buildings, similar to artwork or music, can evoke a feeling, beyond the usual, “I was assaulted or saw a ghost here” I feel could be a spark for someone.

 This One Conversation Between Gabe and Casey

-Though Culkin doesn’t contribute much, I must not this one conversation that left me thinking a bit.
+Though Culkin doesn’t contribute much, I must note this one conversation that left me thinking a bit.
 It was between Gabe and Casey and it dealt with how older generations judge attention spans of younger generations.
 To make a long conversation short, it was how a dad thought his son had a short attention span because his son didn’t enjoy reading but playing video games.
 Something the dad didn’t have the attention span for.
-So comes the idea it isn’t about attention but interest and then Gave, who is a masters graduate, goes deeper into this idea of people not being interested in life.
+So comes the idea it isn’t about attention but interest and then Gabe, who is a masters graduate, goes deeper into this idea of people not being interested in life.

 It is a very odd conversation, as are most of the ones Gabe is in, but it does really make you think a bit and I think was a highlight.